guenthertom/stata-crashcourse/_sources/units/unit04_loading_data/README.md

 <details>
 <summary>💡 Hint</summary>

-You can set your working directory with `cd` and your directory path. <br>
+You can set your working directory with `cd` and your directory path enclosed in `""`. <br>
-If you use the same do-file as before, do not forget to `clear`. <br>
+If you use the same do-file as before, do not forget to `clear` the memory. <br>
 In Stata, variable names may not start with numbers. <br>
-Inspect the data anytime you apply the command `destring`.
+Inspect the data anytime you applied the command `destring`.

 </details>